acodeninja/syrup/README.md

 const syrup = require('syrup');

 syrup.scenario(
-    // Register a test called array
+    // Register a scenario called array
     'array',
     // Path to a mocha test
     `${__dirname}/tests/array`
 );

 syrup.scenario(
-    // Register a test called object
+    // Register a scenario called object
     'object',
     // Path to a mocha test
     `${__dirname}/tests/object`,
-    // This test depends on the array test to complete first ['array'],
+    // This test depends on the array scenario to complete first ['array'],
-    // This test runs on the default Consoler Worker 'Console'
+    // This scenario runs on the default Consoler Worker 'Console'
 );